sergeiown/batch_PDF_compressor/README.md

 3. Select the directory containing the PDF files you want to compress.
 The script will "look" at the lower levels and process the PDFs in the subdirectories on its own.
 4. Select the compression level (1-4) corresponding to the provided options.
 5. Choose whether to delete or keep the original PDF files.
-6. After completion you can find the a log file containing information about processed files and compression results at `%UserProfile%\Documents` with the name `batch_PDF_compressor_log.txt`.
+6. After completion you can find the a log file containing information about processed files and compression results at `%UserProfile%\Documents` with the name `batch_PDF_compressor.log`.

 ![image](https://github.com/sergeiown/batch_PDF_compressor/assets/112722061/8c874426-ffab-4d7e-8749-0e70e52fbdb2)